LuxCoreRender/WindowsCompile/README.txt

-Building LuxCoreRender with Visual Studio (Express) 2013
+Building LuxCoreRender with Visual Studio 2017 (Community)

 This basic procedure to compile LuxCoreRender for Windows 64bit is:

-1) Install VS2013 (Community Edition works too).
-A VS2013 iso is still avilable here: https://go.microsoft.com/fwlink/?LinkId=532496&type=ISO&clcid=0x409
+1) Install VS2017 (Community Edition works too, https://www.visualstudio.com/downloads/).
+If you don't want the full IDE you can also install the "Build Tools for Visual Studio 2017";

-2) Install cmake v3.0 or better (https://cmake.org/);
+2) Install cmake v3.7 or better (https://cmake.org/);

 3) Create a "luxcorerender" directory;